openlegend/core-rules/core/SRD.md

 - **Power Level 3** - Cancel a boon of Power Level 3
 - **Power Level 4** - Cancel a boon of Power Level 4
 - **Power Level 5** - Cancel a boon of Power Level 5
 - **Power Level 6** - Cancel a boon of Power Level 6.
 You can cancel a boon that is permanent, passive, or inherent to the target (e.g. the invisibility of a Will o' Wisp).
-Effects that would prevent Nullify from being invoked in this way have no effect.
+Effects that would prevent *nullify* from being invoked in this way have no effect.
 In addition, the target cannot benefit from or have the target boon invoked upon them for 1 minute.
 - **Power Level 7** -  Cancel a boon of Power Level 7
 - **Power Level 8** -  Cancel a boon of Power Level 8
 - **Power Level 9** -  Cancel a boon of Power Level 9